agentrickard/domain/domain_user/README.txt

 Domain User adds one permission to your Access Control page:

   -- 'create personal domain'
+  Allows users to create a personal domain when registering or updating their accounts.

+  -- 'create user domains'
+  Allows a site administrator to create user domains on behalf of some other user.

 Only roles that have this permission can create personal subdomains.